Hylance1224/U-A2A/README.md

 **2. The Model Training.** Create a *model* folder and a *train data* folder in *U-A2A* folder.
 Then, select 4 folds from the decompressed data (for example, you can select 1-fold, 2-fold, 3-fold, and 4-fold) and paste them into *train data* fold.
 Finally, run *train.py* in *U-A2A* fold to obtain the trained model.
 The trained model will be saved in *model* folder.

 **3. Model Testing.** Create a *test data* folder and a *result* folder in *U-A2A* folder.
 Copy the remaining fold of the decompressed data into *test data* folder.
 Then, Run the *test_model.py* in *U-A2A* fold.
 The program will generate result documents in *result* folder.
-Each document stores the input animation, the input animation API sequence, and the recommended animation APIs.
+Each document stores a UI animation task, an animation API context, and the recommended animation APIs.

 **4. Metric calculating.** Run the *calculate.py* in *U-A2A* fold.
 The program will generate the average accuracy results.